Low End Mac Reader Specials

 To simplify things, the user would set the date by typing in two digits for the month, the day, and the year.
 The clock would normally be set using a 24-hour clock.
-And a lot of us DOS users wrote BAT files that asked for this information at startup, so we wouldn't forget to set it.
+And a lot of DOS users wrote batch files that asked for this information at startup so we wouldn’t forget to set it.

-It should go without saying that clock-calendar cards were a popular accessory for Apple IIs and DOS computers.
+It should go without saying that clock-calendar cards were popular accessories for Apple IIs and DOS computers.

 Between 1981, when IBM introduced the PC, and 1984, when Apple unveiled the Macintosh, that functionality became a standard feature of computers.
 Usually powered by a five-year (or so) lithium battery, once you set the right time, your computer would take care of things until the battery died or was removed.